Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Jack Suwinski At The Plate

-- In 35 games this season (33.0%), Suwinski has picked up an RBI, and in 11 of those games (10.4%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 32.7% of his games this season, Suwinski has tallied at least one RBI.
+In 11 of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- In 34.9% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (7.5%).
+- He has scored in 37 games this season (34.6%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.